 How to Dress in Vietnam

-The Vietnamese have grown accustomed to European styles and Western dress is mostly accepted in major cities.
+The Vietnamese have grown accustomed to European styles and the Western dress code is mostly accepted in major cities.
 The rest of Vietnam, however, still favors more conservative clothes, especially in the North.

 Clothes are very cheap in Vietnam so pack the basics and get whatever else you may need on location.